-- The Company provides tax declaration regularly and on legal dates to the competent authority, and the inspection and settlement were made for the years from the beginning of the activity until 2017.
-Inspection for the years 2018-2019 is still in progress.
+The Company provides tax declaration regularly and on legal dates to the competent authority, and the inspection and settlement were made for the years from the beginning of the activity until 2019.

-- The Company pays taxes deducted from wage and salary check workers regularly and the declarations and payments are submitted on the official dates. - Company's records of the years till 2019 were inspected, assessed and paid. - Inspection for the year 2020 is still in progress.
+- The Company pays taxes deducted from wage and salary check workers regularly and the declarations and payments are submitted on the official dates. - Company's records of the years till 2022 were inspected, assessed and paid.

-- Company's records were inspected for the years till 2019 and the taxes due were paid. - Inspection for the year 2020 is still in progress.
+- Company's records were inspected for the years till 2019 and the taxes due were paid. - Inspection for the years from 2020 to 2023 is still in progress.

-- The Company submits tax declarations on time and payments are made on time. - Inspection and payment have been carried out from the value-added law release year on 2016 to 2020.
+- The Company submits tax declarations on time and payments are made on time. - Inspection and payment have been carried out from the value-added law release year on 2016 to 2022.